6.1 Defender for Cloud Purpose and Exam Role

 Key Takeaways

-• Microsoft Defender for Cloud provides cloud security posture and workload protection capabilities for Azure, hybrid, and multicloud environments.
+• Microsoft Defender for Cloud is a Cloud-Native Application Protection Platform (CNAPP) for Azure, hybrid, and multicloud (AWS and GCP) resources.

-• SC-900 scenarios often position Defender for Cloud as the product for assessing resources, surfacing recommendations, and improving cloud security posture.
+• SC-900 positions Defender for Cloud as the product for assessing resources, surfacing recommendations, calculating secure score, and protecting workloads.

-• Do not confuse Defender for Cloud with Defender for Cloud Apps, which is a separate Defender product for SaaS app discovery and control.
+• Do not confuse Defender for Cloud with Defender for Cloud Apps (the cloud access security broker for SaaS) or Microsoft Sentinel (the SIEM/SOAR).

-The easiest way to recognize Defender for Cloud is to look for assessment language.
-Microsoft documentation describes Defender for Cloud as continually assessing resources, subscriptions, and the organization for security issues.
-It aggregates findings into posture views, recommendations, and scores so security teams can decide what to fix first.
-That makes it different from a single network control such as WAF or an identity tool such as Microsoft Entra Privileged Identity Management.
+The easiest way to spot Defender for Cloud is assessment language.
+Microsoft documents it as continually assessing resources, subscriptions, and the organization for security issues, then aggregating findings into posture views, recommendations, and a score so teams can decide what to fix first.
+That makes it different from a single network control (such as a web application firewall) or an identity tool (such as Microsoft Entra Privileged Identity Management).

 Scenario wordingDefender for Cloud concept

-Assess cloud resources for security issuesCloud security posture management
+Assess cloud resources for security issuesCloud Security Posture Management (CSPM)

 Show recommendations to harden resourcesSecurity recommendations